-When a detection method may also be used for identification, it is recommended that it is described in the detection section (see 4.4. for the details to be provided for methods) and then referred to in the following identification section.
+When a detection method may also be used for identification (e.g. in virology), it is recommended that it is described in the Detection section (see 4.4. for the details to be provided for methods) and then cross-referenced to in the following Identification section.
 Any comments about its use for detection or identification should be included in the relevant section.
 Methods that detect a group of pathogens rather than a specific pathogen should be described in the detection section.